draios/ember-typescript2/README.md

 ## WARNING: EXPERIMENTAL ADDON

 Please note that the type declarations are in an early stage and far from complete.
 The addon itself hasn't been fully tested and won't catch all errors in your code (although it will help a lot!).
-Also the way the Broccoli funnel is set up is still kind of hacky.
+Also the way the Broccoli funnel set registers the TypeScript preprocessor is very hacky (see [`index.js`](index.js): if you have any other .js preprocessors besides Babel, this hack might break your ember build.

 > If you want to help out with this project, pull requests are welcomed!